laborg/HidApi.jl/README.md

 # Usage (high level API)
 A high level API allows to enumerate or find devices and offers a simple way to read and write hid messages.
-Devices have to be opened
+Devices have to be opened before reading or writing.

 ```julia
 # initalize